OArajs/CAOGroup7/README.md

 # CAO by Group7
-Assignment of CAO on Race Signal with buzzer
+Assignment of CAO on"Race Signal with buzzer"